proofcarryingdata/zupass/bot.md

    mkcert -install
    ```

-3. Now, run the follow commands from the repo root to generate a new certificate
+3. Now, run the following commands from the repo root to generate a new certificate

    ```bash
    mkdir apps/certificates && cd apps/certificates && mkcert dev.local